 Article 265

-An attorney-at-law can have only one seat of his/her law office.
+An attorney-at-law can have only one seat of his/her law office in the Republic of Serbia.

 See previous comments about the one-seat requirement.

 An attorney-at-law may provide legal services only in his/her law office, except in the cases when he/she is representing clients in hearings, during on-site investigations, in